Crazys-Corner/PyMonitor/README.md

 2: `sudo wget https://github.com/Crazys-Corner/PyMonitor/releases/download/V3/daemon -O /usr/bin/pymonitor/daemon`

 3: Run the following to test the applciation and go through first time setup - **this is important:** `cd /usr/bin/pymonitor && chmod +x daemon && ./daemon` - Once you run the file, you will be prompted to provide the URL to your control server.
-This is going to be http://yourcontrolserverip:5000/report. **The /report at the end is important.**
+This is going to be http://yourcontrolserverip:5000/

 4: Create a file in `/etc/systemd/system/pydaemon.service`, here's how I'd do it: